-Do food blogs serve as a source of nutritionally balanced recipes?November 7th, 2013 in Health /
+Do food blogs serve as a source of nutritionally balanced recipes?November 7, 2013 in Medicine & Health / Health

 More people are cooking at home, and more people are finding their recipes online via food blogs.
 The photos of dishes posted on the blogs, however, may attract potential cooks more than the nutritional value of the recipes.
 In addition, many food companies sponsor these sites, so the recipes become advertisements for their products.
 This has the potential to change the healthfulness of the recipes.